ashermorgan/aoh/README.md

   # Whether to allow clients to use Jinja expressions in ansible-playbook
   # arguments.
 Defaults to false.
-  jinja_args: true
+  jinja_args: false

-  # Additional raw ansible-playbook options
+  # A list of additional arguments to pass to ansible-playbook.
+These are not
+  # subject to the allow_opts/block_opts/jinja_args restrictions.
   extra_args:
     - '--diff'

-  # The description displayed on the playbook web page.
-Defaults to null, which
+  # The description displayed on the playbook web page, which is located at
-  # disables the playbook web page.
+  # /<playbook name>.
+Defaults to null, which disables the playbook web page.
   web_description: 'Run the main.yml playbook with a single command:'

+another-playbook.yml:
+  # and so on...
 ```

 ### Playbook Passwords

-Passwords for password-protected playbooks must be specified as bcrypt hashes in
+Passwords for password-protected playbooks must be included as bcrypt hashes in
-the `$AOH_PASSWORDS_FILE` file.
+the file specified by the `$AOH_PASSWORDS_FILE` option.
 For example:

 <!-- EXAMPLE COPIED FROM demo/passwords.yml: -->